top of page

 Guiding Principle 2

-As educational experiences become increasingly dynamic and collaborative, school learning environments will enhance and support opportunities for learners to nurture their curiosity, creativity, and potential to embody excellence through the achievement of their goals.
+As educational experiences become increasingly dynamic and collaborative, school learning environments will enhance and support opportunities for learners to nurture their curiosity, creativity and potential to embody excellence through the achievement of their goals.

 • We value learning and co-curricular experiences that will be amplified through the creation of vital facilities as part of the renewal of the Pemberton Woods campus.